RTL Logo

 8. Is it possible to appeal if the citizenship application is denied based on the new rules?

 Yes.
-Administrative denials can be appealed in court in Italy.
-It is recommended that the interested party seeks a lawyer specializing in administrative law.
-Italian citizenship to assess the viability of the case, especially if the request predates the new law or involves documents already filed.
+An administrative denial can be appealed to the courts in Italy.
+It is advisable for the applicant to seek a lawyer specializing in Italian citizenship law to assess the viability of the case, especially if the application predates the new law or involves documents that have already been filed.

 9. Are there any collective actions or initiatives against this new legislation?